All About PowerPoint, Presentations & Life

 A slight variation of the above template is to let the image cover the complete slide and place a parallelogram to highlight the agenda list.
 The agenda items can then be placed on the edges of the shape to create a unique design that looks professional and creative at the same time.

-You can simply replace the content in the slide above by downloading our agenda template.
+You can simply replace the content in the slide above by downloading our PowerPoint agenda slide template.

 Alternatively, you can use steps of parallelograms to create a neat list of agenda points that oozes professionalism thoroughly.
 Here’s the template:

-...and here’s the link to download the agenda slide design.
+...and here’s the link to download the PowerPoint agenda slide design.

 Agenda Template 5: Split Image Layout